Metta Sandiford-Artest: 2011–13: Controversy and injury-riddled season

 On April 22, 2012, in a game against the Oklahoma City Thunder, World Peace elbowed James Harden in the head as he was celebrating a dunk.
 He received a flagrant foul 2 and was immediately ejected.
 Harden was later found to have suffered a concussion.
 After the game, World Peace apologized and stated that the elbow was "unintentional."
 On April 24, 2012, World Peace was suspended for seven games, meaning he would miss the Lakers' season finale game against the Sacramento Kings as well as the first few games of the playoffs.

 After a 1–4 start to the 2012–13 season, the Lakers fired Brown as head coach and hired Mike D'Antoni.
-On December 18, 2012, in a win against the Philadelphia 76ers, he grabbed a career high 16 rebounds to add to his 19 points.
+On December 18, 2012, in a win against the Philadelphia 76ers, he grabbed a career-high 16 rebounds to add to his 19 points.
 On January 11, 2013, he suffered a right leg injury against the Thunder that would hamper him for two months.
 Around the same time, he also had an injury to his right arm that made it difficult to bend.
 His health worsened to the point where D'Antoni moved him off the perimeter on defense and had him guard power forwards instead.
 By mid-March, he was able to guard the perimeter again.
 On March 25, against the Golden State Warriors, World Peace tore the lateral meniscus in his left knee.
 He underwent surgery that was originally estimated to sideline him for six weeks.
 Despite the estimates, he returned 12 days after his surgery.
 In his absence, D'Antoni was using a reduced seven-man rotation with Kobe Bryant playing close to all 48 minutes each game.
 World Peace wanted to reduce his teammates' workload, if even for a few minutes, as the Lakers fought to qualify for the playoffs.
 The Lakers qualified for the playoffs as the seventh seed, but were swept 4–0 by San Antonio in the first round.
 Due to the Lakers' other injuries, World Peace played in Game 3 in spite of running with discomfort after having fluid drained from a cyst behind his surgically repaired left knee.
 He missed the final game of the series, and later admitted he came back too soon.
 For the season, he averaged his most points (12.4) since 2008–09, and shot his highest percentage (.404) since 2009–10.
 Still, ESPN wrote those numbers indicated that "the 33-year-old is clearly on the decline."

 On July 11, 2013, after four seasons with the Lakers, the team waived World Peace via the amnesty clause to gain relief from the salary cap.

 New York Knicks (2013–2014)

-On July 16, 2013, World Peace signed a two-year deal with the New York Knicks.
+On July 16, 2013, World Peace signed a two-year deal with his hometown team the New York Knicks.
 On February 24, 2014, he was waived by the Knicks after they bought out his contract.